 Simply put, OEMs must prioritize owning their software strategy and the consumer experience, and be able to manage this process over the entire lifecycle of the vehicle, from ideation to end of life.
 This means thinking about the implementation of software in a way that lets the OEM fully control the inputs and the outputs.
-And, the way to do that is by focusing on four core capabilities: the ability to abstract, consolidate, reuse, and update, or “ACRU.”
+And, the way to do that is by focusing on four core capabilities: the ability to abstract, consolidate, reuse, update, and extrapolate or “ACRUE.”

 ABSTRACT: Minimize hardware and software dependencies; maintain supply chain integrity

 CONSOLIDATE: Lower overall system cost; use less weight and more security